 How Do I Stop My Drains from Smelling?

 Our sinks, showers, and anything else with a drain are supposed to be places we turn to when we need something to be clean.
-Yet, nothing can make these important stations of our home seem less ready to help us than the terrible odors that can come from their drains!
+Yet, nothing can make these important areas of our home seem less helpful than terrible odors that can come from their drains.

 Often, a smelly drain is an inconvenience that can be fixed quickly.
 In other instances, it’s a sign of a more serious problem with your plumbing.
-In this post, we’ll go over why your drain might smell and what you can do to fix it!
-Understanding the causes and solutions to smelly drains can help you decide what steps to take toward having an odor-free home!
+In this post, we’ll go over why your drain might smell and what you can do to fix it.
+Understanding the causes of and solutions for smelly drains can help you decide what steps to take toward having an odor-free home.

-Our plumbing pros are ready to handle your smelly drain issues quickly when you call us at 919-383-7000.
+Our plumbing pros are ready to handle your smelly drain issues quickly.
 We’re standing by to take your call and schedule your appointment right now!

 Why Does a Drain Stink?